skyblasy/Customer_Segmentation_with_K-Means_Clustering/README.md

 7) Resource optimization: Understanding distinct customer segments allows businesses to allocate resources more efficiently, targeting high-value segments or addressing the unique needs of each segment.

+#### Choosing the correct number of clusters and consumer segements

+Understanding Within Sum of Squares (WSS): WSS is a measure of the total squared distance between each point in a cluster and the centroid of that cluster.
+Lower WSS values indicate that data points are closer to the centroids of their respective clusters, signifying a better clustering.

+As you increase the number of clusters, the WSS typically decreases because there are more centroids, so points are, on average, closer to their respective centroid.
+However, after a certain point, adding more clusters leads to diminishing returns in the reduction of WSS.
+The "elbow" of the curve represents an inflection point where the decrease in WSS begins to slow down.
+Choosing the number of clusters at this "elbow" balances the trade-off between having too many or too few clusters.

+In ths workflow, I used the Yellowbrick API to automatically find and allocate the correct number of clusters based on the WWS, in this case it was three.

 In summary, K-means clustering provides a powerful, scalable, and cost-effective method to discover and understand customer segments, leading to more insightful and effective marketing strategies.

 ![me](https://github.com/skyblasy/Customer_Segmentation_with_K-Means_Clustering/blob/main/Customer_Clustered.png)